Navid200/xDrip/docs/Nightscout/NS_FreeTier.md

 #### **How could crawlers cause outgoing traffic?**
 There are crawlers everywhere scanning all IP addresses looking for vulnerabilities.
-When a crawler contacts your site, your Nightscout asks for either a read token or the API_SECRET.
+When a crawler scans your site, your Nightscout asks for either a read token or the API_SECRET.
 Since the crawler does not have either, a connection will never be granted.

 But, that request for a token or the API_SECRET is an outgoing traffic.
 Any such traffic to either China or Australia is not free.
-If enough crawlers scan your site, the total traffic may cross the reounding boundary to $0.01 resulting in a charge in your bill at the end of the month.
+If enough crawlers scan your site, the total traffic may cross the rounding boundary to $0.01 resulting in a charge in your bill at the end of the month.

 <br/>